 Prof. Whitty was a former Director of the Institute of Education, University of London.
 He has led evaluations of the implementation of major education reforms and has assisted universities, schools and local authorities in building capacity for improvement.
 Prof. Whitty sadly passed away in 2018.

-Prof. Jon Davison was Dean of the Institute of Education, University of London.
+Prof. Jon Davison was Dean and Professor of Teacher Education at the Institute of Education, University of London.
 Jon was Chair of the Society for Educational Studies from 2006 – 2016.
 His research interests include sociolinguistics, the professional formation of teachers and citizenship education.
 Jon is a fellow of the Higher Education Academy, Royal Society of Arts and the College of Teachers.
+He is Visiting Professor at the University of Greenwich.